When Love Takes Over: Critical reception

-The song received critical acclaim from music critics for both Guetta's catchy production and Rowland's strong vocals.
+The song received widespread acclaim from music critics for both Guetta's catchy production and Rowland's strong vocals.
 It was called the strongest and most commercial single choice from Guetta's album, One Love.
 Critics noted that the song's opening piano riff was similar to that from Coldplay's hit single "Clocks" (2002).
 David Jefferes of Allmusic gave the song a thumbs up saying, calling "When Love Takes Over" one of the strongest songs from One Love and praising the "[addition of] the powerful voice of Kelly Rowland for one grand, uplifting floor-filler."
 Simon Vozick-Levinson of Entertainment Weekly agreed calling the song the "most memorable from the album" and recalling "Clocks" by Coldplay to make "a showstopper starring Kelly Rowland."
 Michael Hibbard of MusicOMH was impressed with both the production and vocal work on "When Love Takes Over".
 He pointed out the rarity in the amount of promotion given to the song, referring to "When Love Takes Over" being given "its own poster on the Tube."
 He also described the song as a "euphoric masterpiece" backed by "at least eight remixes " and the accompany vocals from "Destiny's Child songbird Kelly Rowland on hand for a diva masterclass."
 Also agreeing with these comments was Fraser McAlpine from BBC Online who awarded the song four out of five stars.
 "The genius ingredients include a thinly reworked go at the piano riff to 'Clocks' by Coldplay and handclaps ...
 And the fairy dust is...well...it's your standard dance-pop production, actually."
 However he noted that the production was "tastefully done to make sure that the good bits are not spoilt".
 Other elements of the song such as the "bed of synthistrings, a skippy beat, a breakdown, some riffing glassy electronics and a dramatic, cinematic bottom end drone" were praised.
 McAlpine also praised Rowland's appearance on the track, commenting who she sounded "entirely unlike herself, so that even SHE is all buffed up and shiny."
 He described the marriage of Rowland's vocals and Guetta's production by stating that "[Rowland's] got a spiralling, sky-scraping melody to sing too."